 Model (ACV) Output 115/230 Iop Regulator Vop Laser head compatibility ---------------------------------------------------------------------------- 3598H 6.5 mA (Fixed) ?????
 V 3178H 8.5", 2-B tube, 1 to 2 mW 3509H 6.5 mA (Adjust.) ?????
 V 3176H 12.25", 2-B tube, 3 to 5 mW

 Some have a current adjustment pot well hidden inside.
 It is at the bottom of a recessed hole on the side of the potted HV section against the sheet metal divider.
 So, 4 screws need to be removed to gain access.
 These will drive somewhat higher power heads that what's listed but your mileage may vary, and even those with identical model numbers may differ slightly in voltage compliance.
 Some (like the 3509H) have a glass tube in a socket.
 This is a thermal relay for the CDRH delay.
 It can come loose in shipping and then the power supply will appear to be dead.

 The only failures I've seen with these power supplies is that if severely overstressed, the regulator inside the potted module may fail shorted and the current will then be way too high.
 But the power supply can still be used on a Variac to control current (but with some ripple in the output current).
 Even if the regulator is functional, they can still be used at lower current on a Variac.

 The DC-input supplies were not as common as those with line voltage input.
-The 3595H is one example with a 12 VDC input for the intended laser tube, probably for a barcode scanner.
+The 3595H is one example with a nominal 12 VDC input for the intended laser tube, probably for a barcode scanner.
 But since there is no regulation, it will happily work over a wide range of input voltages to drive tubes up to at least 5 mW (rated).